rootslab/spade/Readme.md

 ```
 #####polling task

-> __Polling__ task is loaded from 'connection.js', when enabled, it starts to __PING__ server
+> When _polling_ is  enabled, it starts to __PING__ server within a specified interval
-> within a specified interval ( in millis ); it is useful to test aliveness of the connection
+> ( in millis ); it is useful to test aliveness of the connection in particular cases,
-> in particular cases, like when the client is in PubSub mode.
+> like when the client is in PubSub mode.

 > __NOTE__: when in __PubSub__ mode, the __rollback mechanism doesn't save PINGs__ to avoid
 > waste of space.